Stephanie is a translator into English of all things literary and French.

-Stephanie worked with her Swedish mother on the first English translation of the original iconic Swedish children's stories featuring Pelle Svanslös by Gösta Knutsson.
+Stephanie was delighted also to work with her Swedish mother, Ann-Margrete Smee, on the first English translation of the original iconic Swedish children's stories featuring Pelle Svanslös by Gösta Knutsson.
 They were published by Piccolo Nero, the children's imprint of Black Inc. publishers in 2017.
 They are now an award-winning audio book published by Bolinda Audio, read by the wonderful Rupert Degas.

 When Stephanie doesn’t have her nose in a good book, she is probably thinking about food … what she is going to eat next, what she is planning to cook for family and friends, what she has just devoured!

 She is also passionate about design.
 She and her husband Paul enjoyed their collaboration with Sam Crawford of Sam Crawford Architects when renovating their Sydney home.
 And both Stephanie and Paul are loving filling the beautiful spaces created by Sam with Scandinavian ceramics, hand-woven fabrics created by her father, art from their favourite galleries, including Defiance Gallery at Mary Place in Paddington, and Nanda Hobbs gallery in Chippendale… and, of course, endless books which are slowly but surely filling their shelves.

 Stephanie completed her undergraduate studies at Adelaide University, South Australia, and gained a Bachelor of Laws (with Honours) and a Bachelor of Arts (majoring in French Studies).

-She then completed an Honours year in French at the University of Sydney writing a thesis in French on various aspects of French criminal law considered from a feminist perspective and for which she was awarded a University Medal.
+She then completed an Honours year in French at the University of Sydney writing a thesis in French on various aspects of French criminal law considered from a feminist perspective and for which she was awarded the University Medal and first class honours.